Last Updated on: 23rd November 2023, 10:07 am

-Parrots are affectionate, friendly pets when socialized from an early age.
+Parrots make affectionate, friendly pets when socialized from an early age.
 However, it takes time and effort to build a special bond.
-If you break your parrot’s trust, you’ll need to work hard to regain it.
+If you break a parrot’s trust, you must work hard to regain it.

-To regain a parrot’s trust, spend time together, moving quietly and speaking gently.
-This will show your parrot that you’re not a threat.
-Observe and copy your parrot’s body language to communicate with it.
+To regain a parrot’s trust, spend time together, moving quietly and speaking softly.
+This proves you’re not a threat.
+Observe and copy the parrot’s body language when communicating with it.

-Getting a parrot to trust you again requires time, but it can be done if you work on the relationship.
+Rebuilding broken bonds requires time, but it’s achievable if you work on the relationship.

-If you’ve done something to upset your parrot, it’ll start behaving negatively toward you.
-Until you build your trust, you’re likely to experience the cold shoulder from your parrot.
+If you’ve done something to upset a parrot, it’ll start behaving negatively toward you.
+Until you rebuild trust, you’re likely to experience the cold shoulder from a parrot.

 Parrot trust issues can manifest in the following ways:

-Distrustful parrots become angry and aggressive, even more so when they see you approaching.
-Your parrot may bite or lunge at you to protect itself, which signifies stress and fear.
+Distrustful parrots become hostile, especially when they see you approaching.
+A parrot may bite or lunge at you to protect itself, which signifies stress and fear.

-Screaming is a sign your parrot’s angry with you.
-Most parrots make a loud noise when they’re unhappy, but larger parrots will be louder.
+Screaming signifies the parrot’s annoyance with you.
+When annoyed, most parrots make loud vocalizations, but larger parrots will be even louder.

-Parrots also make the following sounds when unhappy:
+Parrots also make the following sounds when they’re unhappy:

-Pay attention to the sounds your parrot makes each time you approach, as it reveals a lot about its mood.
+Note the sounds the parrot makes each time you approach because it reveals its mood.

-Some parrots go the other way and stop vocalizing as often as usual.
-While decreased vocalizations are easy to ignore, they indicate that your parrot’s unhappy.
-If you’ve upset your parrot, the unhappiness is likely because of you.
+Some parrots stop vocalizing as often.
+While decreased vocalizations are easy to ignore, they indicate a parrot’s unhappiness.
+If you’ve upset the parrot, the sadness is likely due to you.

-Crouching is one of the most extreme signs of anger and unhappiness and is reserved for owners who have upset their parrot.
+Crouching is among the most extreme signs of anger and is reserved for owners who have upset their parrots.
 The neck feathers will also become ruffled.

-In the most extreme circumstances when your parrot’s unhappy with you, it may start to develop stereotypical behaviors, including:
+When a parrot’s unhappy with you, it may develop stereotypies, including:

-As described by Avian Biology Research, captive parrots engage in feather plucking when they’re stressed.
-This behavior isn’t seen in the wild, as parrots aren’t exposed to the same triggers.
+According to Avian Biology Research, parrots engage in feather-destructive behavior when stressed.
+This behavior isn’t seen in the wild because parrots aren’t exposed to the same triggers.

 Negative Wing Posture

-Alternatively, frightened parrots hold their wings and feathers tightly to their bodies.
-They also hold them out in a horizontal position, quivering them.
-This indicates that your parrot’s ready to fly away from you.
+Frightened parrots hold their wings and feathers tightly to their bodies.
+They also hold them horizontally and quiver them, indicating the parrot’s ready to fly away from you.

-How To Get Your Parrot To Trust You
+How To Get A Parrot To Trust You Again

-As mentioned, building your parrot’s trust isn’t an easy feat as parrots have good long-term memories.
+Building a parrot’s trust isn’t easy, as they have good long-term memories.

-Parrots have medial spiriform nuclei, which gives them their advanced intelligence.
-Your parrot likely remembers the reason for the lack of trust.
+Parrots have medial spiriform nuclei, which gives them advanced intelligence.
+A parrot likely remembers the reason for the lack of trust.

-Even though you might have upset your bird and lost its trust, parrots are social creatures that enjoy company.
+Even though you’ve upset the bird and lost its trust, parrots are social creatures that enjoy companionship.
 Without it, they become bored and stressed.

-That’s why you should spend as much time around your parrot as possible, sitting next to the cage so that it becomes comfortable in your presence once more.
-You could:
+Spend as much time around the parrot as possible, sitting next to the cage so that it becomes more comfortable in your presence.
+You could do the following:

-- Speak to your parrot in a quiet, gentle tone
+- Speak to the parrot in a quiet, gentle tone.

-As soon as your parrot realizes that you’re not a threat and don’t mean it any harm, it’ll begin to trust you again.
+As soon as the parrot realizes you don’t mean it any harm, it’ll begin to trust you again.

 Communicate with Body Language

-Even though some species can mimic human words and phrases, parrots don’t understand languages.
+Even though some species can mimic human words, parrots don’t understand English.

-Communicating with your parrot through body language is something your parrot will understand, allowing you to regain trust and build a strong bond.
+Communicating with a parrot through body language is something it’ll understand, allowing you to regain trust and build a strong bond.

-While some parrot behaviors are universal, pay attention to your parrot’s movements and copy them.
-Your parrot will make some more than others, so they’ll respond more favorably if you copy them.
+While some parrot behaviors are universal, note its movements and copy them.
+The parrot will make some more than others, so they’ll respond more favorably if you copy them.

-If your parrot greets you by bowing its head, lower yours in return.
+If the parrot greets you by bowing its head, lower your head.
 If it lifts its wing to get your attention, raise your arm.
-These actions will go a long way in getting your parrot to trust you again.
+These actions will go a long way in getting a parrot to trust you again.

-Hand-feeding is a great way to build trust.
-Parrots are vulnerable to predators when they eat in the wild, so accepting food from their owners shows trust in them.
+Hand-feeding can build trust.
+Parrots are vulnerable to predators when they eat in the wild, so accepting food from their owners shows faith in them.

-Teach your parrot to step up to get it comfortable sitting on your hand.
+Teach the parrot to step up to get it comfortable perching on your hand.

 To teach the step-up command:

-- If your parrot doesn’t respond, gently nudge its legs with your finger
+- If the parrot doesn’t respond, nudge its legs with your finger.

-- Continue pressing if your bird doesn’t get the idea.
-It’s normal for it to step back once or twice
+- Continue pressing if it doesn’t get the idea.
+It’s normal for it to step back once or twice.

-- Eventually, your parrot will step up on your finger instead of backing away
+- Eventually, the parrot will step up on your finger instead of backing away.

-- After a few steady nudges, the bird will be compelled to step up rather than back away
+- After some steady nudges, it feels compelled to step up rather than back away.

-- Encourage the bird to dismount and try the process again
+- Encourage it to dismount and try again.

-If your parrot seems comfortable around you, you can progress to other tricks, such as:
+If the parrot seems comfortable around you, you can progress to other tricks, such as:

 This is a fun way to build and improve your bond.